Mounting and accessing physical disks from WSL2 using wsl –mount

 bcdedit /set hypervisorlaunchtype auto

-To install WSL automatically, open PowerShell o CMD as administrator and run a single command:
+To install WSL automatically, open PowerShell or CMD as administrator and run a single command :

 wsl --install

-This command enables what's needed and installs Ubuntu by default, although you can choose another distro with wsl –install -d Debian or another from the list shown:
+This command enables the necessary components and installs Ubuntu by default, although you can choose another distro with wsl –install -d Debian or another from the list it displays:

 wsl --list --online